Nemin32/Nemin32.github.io/other/_posts/2020-02-07-bookreview.md

 most of the content in the book was already presented to us in one way or another (as part of TFTY, [The Lost Archives](/foundarchives), [TOGG](http://oddworldlibrary.net/archives/togg/) or elsewhere).
-This of course doesn't mean that there aren't a single new image in the book, there are some, it's just that one would expect what TFTY delivered: A huge cache of exclusive content.
+This of course doesn't mean that there isn't a single new image in the book, there are some, it's just that one would expect what TFTY delivered: A huge cache of exclusive content.

 ## The Descriptions

-This is where the book falls apart to me.
+This is where I feel like the book falls apart a little.
 I do not know the reasons why, but the descriptions given for the images are some of the blandest, most minimally functional texts I've read in any book yet.
 I really don't wish to offend IBD (I assume they wrote these), but it was hard not to roll my eyes as I read paragraph after paragraph of almost the same content.
 It's like the same basic information was phrased five or six times to fill out the pages.

 The book repeatedly goes out of its way to say how greedy the Glukkons and how unethical the Vykkers are.
 This is something anyone who ever played an Oddworld